lethan3/onetype/README.md

 ## Usage

 * Choose one person to host the extension.
 They should use the command `Ctrl + K, Ctrl + O` (`Command + K, Command + O` on Mac) to open and select a folder to share.
-* They should then set up a VS Code Live Share, distribute the join link, and use the `OneType: Host Session` command to start a new OneType session.
+* They should then set up a VS Code Live Share, distribute the join link, then *once the Live Share session has started* use the `OneType: Host Session` command to start a new OneType session.
 * Others can join at any time.
-They should first join the Live Share, then join with the `OneType: Join Session` command.
+They should first join the Live Share, then join *once the Live Share session has been completely joined* with the `OneType: Join Session` command.
 * Edit permissions commands can be used by anyone in the OneType session, not just the host.
 * At any time, guests may leave the OneType session, and the host can end the OneType session through the commands above.